top of page

 • Employed or self-employed in an insurable occupation.

-• Under age 61.
-A few carriers go to age 64.
+• Under age 61, although a few carriers go to age 64.

 • Not routinely exposed to extreme hazards, unless applying for a special risk product.